-Indian festivals 2020: discovering Holi Festival history
+Indian festivals 2023: discovering Holi Festival History

 Discover this amazing cultural festival with Holi traditions and rituals

-Everyone then takes to the streets to dance and sing and in the evenings, and friends and families will gather together for food and further celebration.
+Everyone then takes to the streets to dance and sing and in the evenings, friends and families will gather together for food and further celebration.

 Why do we celebrate Holi?
-The importance of Indian celebrations in 2020
+The importance of Indian celebrations in 2023

-The main reason people celebrate Holi festival is to bring in the new season: spring and potentially the springtime vacations which go hand-in-hand with that.
+The main reason people celebrate the Holi festival is to bring in the new season of spring.
 Hindus, however, have additional reasons for celebration.
-They believe it is the only day where the Gods look away—the only day they can get rid of any evil and/or sins before starting the year anew.
+They believe it is the only day when they can get rid of sins before starting the year anew.
 The colors of Holi signify these sins, and when the powders are washed off so are these sins.

-Where to go for Holi Festival 2020: check out the best places to visit in India
+Where to go for Holi Festival 2023: check out the best places to visit in India

-What to wear on Holi—more importantly, what to wear to a color festival in 2020
+What to wear on Holi—more importantly, what to wear to a color festival in 2023

 As you are attending a festival where you are going to get covered in water and color, it is important to know exactly what to wear to a color festival.
 Wear something old and something you don’t mind getting ruined.
 It is recommended you wear white, so the color shows up more, and you begin the day as a blank canvas.